 I am a recent graduate from the University of North Florida, where I earned my Bachelors of Science in Biomedical sciences.
 I have taken science courses in general biology, microbial biology, virology, parasitology, entomology, molecular and cellular biology, general and organic chemistry, and biochemistry.
 The math courses I have taken include: pre-calculus, statistics, calculus I,II,and III, as well as physics.
 During my time at UNF I worked two jobs while attending school full time, so I understand that many times students are trying to juggle school with various other activities.
 I am currently in the process of becoming an EMT to gain experience in the medical field to aid me in becoming a physicians assistant.
 Now that I find myself with more free time I am able to spend more time with my hobbies: crossfit, insect collection and display, reading, and spending time with my dogs.
 I enjoy tutoring in both math and science because of the challenges they present; I believe that the greater the challenge the more the reward the student will receive out the experience.
 Through tutoring I like to equip students with the necessary tools, understanding, and confidence to overcome these challenging areas.

-University of North Florida - Bachelors, Biomedical sciences
+Undergraduate Degree: University of North Florida - Bachelors, Biomedical Sciences

 ACT Composite: 30